KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 This is why I wrote the general [How to Program](/tutorials/how-to/program) guide and the [Processing Debugging](/tutorials/processing/debugging) tutorial.
 I often link to these resources in the comments I leave on Stack Overflow, instead of just closing and moving on.
 I like to think that this makes the Processing tags a friendlier place than the rest of Stack Overflow.
 But this only works if the whole community is on board.

+## Closing is Good

+Before I joined Stack Overflow, I spent a ton of time on various programming forums.
+I started out on the old [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems) forums, and I racked up something like 15,000 posts before [Oracle](https://en.wikipedia.org/wiki/Oracle_Corporation) bought Java and shut those forums down.
+From there I went on to moderate two other Java forums, and I'm pretty active on the [Processing forum](https://discourse.processing.org/) as well.

+Here are a couple things I've found to be true:

+- People **asking** questions outnumber the people **answering** them.
+By a lot.
+- People on the internet are mean.
+This goes for people asking questions as well as answering them.
+- There are no bad questions, but there are bad places or times to ask a question.

+Most questions that people ask are general questions like *"How do I make a website?"* or even *"Can somebody do my homework for me?"* - questions that either **shouldn't** be answered, or questions where the only real answer is to Google it.
+On most forums, almost every question is one of these unanswerable questions.
+And many of the people posting these questions get **really mean** if you ask them for more details or suggest that they might start by Googling the error message.

+So as an answerer, your "job" becomes more about community management than about helping people.
+You wade through 10 *"gimme teh codez"* posts to get to 1 interesting question, which takes a ton of time.
+This actually gets very depressing: I absolutely love helping people learn how to code, but it's extremely demoralizing to wade through all the bad.

+This is the problem that Stack Overflow solves.
+For the most part, these types of low quality questions are very quickly downvoted and deleted from Stack Overflow, so as an answerer, you can get right to the "good" questions without wasting a lot of your time and mental health.
+This is why I've quit almost every forum I used to visit (the exceptions are [the Processing forum](https://discourse.processing.org/) and of course [the HappyCoding.io forum](https://forum.happycoding.io)).

+The fact that questions are so easily removed is a **good** thing for Stack Overflow.
+It means that if you take the time to ask a meaningful question, you're more likely to get a meaningful answer.

+## Reopening Should be Easier

+On the other hand, I understand how it feels to have your question downvoted or closed, especially if you're new to coding.
+It's hard not to take personally, especially since you're already feeling frustrated from banging your head against your problem in the first place.
+And it doesn't help if people leave snarky comments.

+The problem with closing is that we lose a lot of people who mean well, but who don't have the experience necessary to properly debug their problem.
+These aren't *"gimme teh codez"* questions- they're often *"how do I debug this?"* questions.
+These questions are usually too broad in their original form, but with some coaching could be made to be more answerable.

+The problem is, right now if you post this type of question, you're inundated with downvotes, and your question is closed and then quickly forgotten.
+Even if you go through the trouble of editing your post to improve your question, the people who originally downvoted or closed it are long gone.

+So I think one way to alleviate the frustration - without sacrificing the overall quality - is reframing the closing process.
+Stack Overflow should make it easier to **reopen** questions after they've been closed.
+I strongly believe there should be an easy way to notify users who downvoted or closed a question after that question is then edited.
+Some of this happens in the [Reopen Review Queue](https://stackoverflow.com/review/reopen/), but it's not very obvious, especially for people who are new to Stack Overflow.

+In its current form, your question being closed feels like a dead end.
+But in reality, this is where the learning process **starts**.
+Picture a classroom environment, where a student raises their hand and tells the teacher their code doesn't work.
+The teacher rightfully doesn't just take the keyboard from the student's hands and fix the problem for them.
+Instead, they ask the student for more details: What error are you getting?
+What research have you done?
+What did your debugging tell you?

+That is how it **should** feel when a question is closed, but right now it feels like an insult.

+## Conversations

+Another thing that makes Stack Overflow hard for beginners is that it purposely makes it **harder** to have conversations.
+It says so right at the top of [the tour](https://stackoverflow.com/tour):

+> This site is all about **getting answers**.
+It's not a discussion forum.
+There's no chit-chat. - [Stack Overflow Tour](https://stackoverflow.com/tour)

+This is great for people scouring the internet for solutions to their problems: you don't have to read through a bunch of off-topic banter just to get to the line of code you're looking for.
+But it makes it harder to have the back-and-forth required for the kind of problem solving help that beginners need.

+Stack Overflow does have a chat feature, but it's not really used by newbies.
+Just thinking out loud here, but if the friendlier closing process above was coupled with an easier chat feature, then people could get the kind of one-on-one help they need.

 ## Stack Underflow

 There are places on the internet specifically designed for beginners.
 [Java Ranch](https://javaranch.com/) and the [Processing forum](https://discourse.processing.org/) come to mind.
 So taking a step back, the question becomes: should Stack Overflow even try to be more welcoming to beginners, or should they leave that up to these other places?